 Meet the Aronis family, the very definition of a success story.
-George and Maria emigrated to Australia in 1959 along with their son Paul and their daughter Matty and purchased a small corner shop with a flat above to live in and where Matty worked when she was not in school.
+George and Maria emigrated to Australia in 1959 along with their son Peter and their daughter Matty and purchased a small corner shop with a flat above to live in and where Matty worked when she was not in school.

 By the early 1970’s the Aronis family empire had grown considerably enabling George and Maria to stop working.
 The Aronis family now owned a large number of assets including three local Fish and Chip stores and several rental and commercial buildings.
-The two Aronis children had other jobs but still continued to work in the family business on evenings and weekends until the mid 70’s when Paul retired from the QLD police force and worked for the family business full time managing the previous rental properties along with new properties the Aronis family continued to buy.
+The two Aronis children had other jobs but still continued to work in the family business on evenings and weekends until the mid 70’s when Peter retired from the QLD police force and worked for the family business full time managing the previous rental properties along with new properties the Aronis family continued to buy.

-In 1984 George and Maria began to think about what would happen to the family dynasty when they died and made mirror wills appointing each other as the executor and if they were both to die, to their children Matty and Paul in equal shares.
+In 1984 George and Maria began to think about what would happen to the family dynasty when they died and made mirror wills appointing each other as the executor and if they were both to die, to their children Matty and Peter in equal shares.
 Then in a further will in 1991 Maria made a further will appointing her son Peter and his wife Theodora as executors and leaving all her estate to them.

 George died in 1993 and Peter died in 2015 leaving the Aronis matriarch, her daughter and daughter in law embroiled in conflict around the two younger Aronis’ entitlement to the family empire.